zalun/zalun.github.io/NetPlayer/index.md

 ![RCA](img/open-4-back.png)

-First I've designed the device using a prototypy board.
-As it worked well for a week or so I ordered the boxes.
+First I've designed the device using a prototype board.
+After it worked well for a week or so, I've ordered the boxes.

 ![Prototype board](img/prototype-board-1.png)